The 4 Aspects

 – Goes in depth, explores all angles, finds more things to say from every vantage point

-– Has a lack of hiding, obscuring, or distracting when communicating.
+– Has a lack of hiding, obscuring, or distracting in communication

 – Bold and vulnerable in communicating their true opinions